sylvainhalle/PaperShell/Readme.md

 0. [Download and unzip](https://github.com/sylvainhalle/PaperShell/releases/latest)
    the PaperShell empty project in a folder of your choice.

-1. Modify `article.txt` with the desired title, authors and institutions.
+1. Modify `authors.txt` with the desired title, authors and institutions.
    The file is self-documented and tells you how to do it.

 2. Call `php set-style.php <style>` to generate the include files, which